Wise-II/Java-School-Projects/README.md

 you may use these files for education purposes (but really i do not know what other uses it has ngl)

-# can i see some of the sample code?
+# Sample Code you'll see alot
 ```java
 public class NeverGonnaGiveYouUp {